prasidhanchan/ShopKart/README.md

 ## Acknowledgements
 1) The Android Jetpack Compose team for their excellent work on the framework.
 2) The Firebase team for providing a powerful backend infrastructure.

+ ---

+⭐ **If you like this project or find it useful, please give it a star!
+It helps to support my work and encourages me to create more.** 😊